-Dilemma Finding Action Items Perceptions of the H1N1 vaccines as "risky," "rushed" through production, and/or "untested" motivated some people to shun vaccination.
-FDA can strengthen its ongoing communication efforts to demonstrate the ways in which the agency ensures the safety of vaccines in the US, pre- and post-licensure.
-Enhance public resources on FDA's role in assuring safety over the lifecycle of a vaccine: eg, continue using the FDA Basics Webinar series to represent the agency's commitment to, and procedures for assuring vaccine safety; link to CDC materials, benefiting from the trust people hold in this agency; and supplement "text heavy" FDA communications with more readily consumable graphic representations.
-Dilemma Finding Action Items Unmet public expectations about when and how a newly manufactured vaccine would become available during the pandemic had an adverse impact on its uptake.
-FDA can work with partners to help demystify the vaccine production process that is, to most people, a black box operation, and better align public expectations with the actual timetable for when the product can realistically be available in an emergency.
-In cases where MCMs are developed during an emergency, provide either generic details on the manufacturing process (within the confines of CCI) or work with manufacturers to develop and share MCM production details, as these are relevant to the public.
-If delays are possible, then be prepared to explain why production may be slower than anticipated and share in your audience's distress at the wait.
-Dilemma V-11 Difeiillia Finding Action Items In the absence of trustworthy and culturally appropriate information, certain groups were less likely to seek out vaccination against the H1N1 virus.
-Finding FDA can help mitigate against differential rates of morbidity and mortality in future health emergencies by helping assure that the entire US public, including specific subgroups, have access to credible, accessible, and meaningful information that enables them to make appropriate use of potentially lifesaving MCMs.
-Strengthen the Office of Minority Health's (OMH) role in the Medical Countermeasures Initiative (MCMi) to uncover, understand, and meet the communication needs of a diverse US populace, in particular, historically underserved communities.
-In the absence of trustworthy and culturally appropriate information, certain groups were less likely to seek out vaccination FDA can help mitigate against differential rates of morbidity and mortality in future health emergencies by helping assure that the entire US public, including specific subgroups, have access to credible, accessible, and meaningful information that enables them to make appropriate use of potentially lifesaving Strengthen the Office of Minority Health's (OMH) role in the Medical Countermeasures Initiative (MCMi) to uncover, understand, and meet the communication needs of a diverse US populace, in particular, historically underserved
+- Dilemma: Perceptions of the H1N1 vaccines as "risky," "rushed" through production, and/or "untested" motivated some people to shun vaccination. - Finding: FDA can strengthen its ongoing communication efforts to demonstrate the ways in which the agency ensures the safety of vaccines in the US, pre- and post-licensure. - Action Items: Enhance public resources on FDA's role in assuring safety over the lifecycle of a vaccine: eg, continue using the FDA Basics Webinar series to represent the agency's commitment to, and procedures for assuring vaccine safety; link to CDC materials, benefiting from the trust people hold in this agency; and supplement "text heavy" FDA communications with more readily consumable graphic representations. - Dilemma: Unmet public expectations about when and how a newly manufactured vaccine would become available during the pandemic had an adverse impact on its uptake. - Finding: FDA can work with partners to help demystify the vaccine production process that is, to most people, a black box operation, and better align public expectations with the actual timetable for when the product can realistically be available in an emergency. - Action Items: In cases where MCMs are developed during an emergency, provide either generic details on the manufacturing process (within the confines of CCI) or work with manufacturers to develop and share MCM production details, as these are relevant to the public.
+If delays are possible, then be prepared to explain why production may be slower than anticipated and share in your audience's distress at the wait. - Dilemma: In the absence of trustworthy and culturally appropriate information, certain groups were less likely to seek out vaccination against the H1N1 virus. - Finding: FDA can help mitigate against differential rates of morbidity and mortality in future health emergencies by helping assure that the entire US public, including specific subgroups, have access to credible, accessible, and meaningful information that enables them to make appropriate use of potentially lifesaving MCMs. - Action Items: Strengthen the Office of Minority Health's (OMH) role in the Medical Countermeasures Initiative (MCMi) to uncover, understand, and meet the communication needs of a diverse US populace, in particular, historically underserved communities. - Dilemma: Difficult-to-access and hard-to-understand information undermined efforts to make antivirals available to the public. - Finding: To avoid inadequate emergency MCM communication (eg, antivirals authorized for emergency use), FDA and its partners can aim to use information channels on which people normally rely, provide information that users see as relevant to key decisions about their health (and/or that of their patients or dependents), and deliver information that is readily consumed and integrated into a person's decision making. - Action Items: Assess any FDA communication about new MCMs or new uses of MCMs in terms of the 3 standards of accessibility, materiality, and comprehensibility.
+For instance, survey intended audiences about their routine information gathering behaviors, and test written materials for salience and understandability with end-users before these are disseminated.

-Case #4: Anthrax Letter Attacks of 2001
+Table 7.
+MCM Communication Dilemmas and Mitigation Strategies for FDA - Case #4: Anthrax Letter Attacks of 2001